Battery Care and Feeding

 When charging commences (t = 0), the cell's voltage starts at 3.34 volts and the charging current is 2.0 A. This equates to a charging power of 6.68 watts.
 (The cell had been discharged to 3.0 volts only a minute before and then recovered to about 3.3 volts.)

-At the CC to CV transition point (t = ~52 minutes), the cell voltage is 4.2 volts, and the current is still 2.0 A. This is the moment of power peak transfer (8.4 watts in this example).
+At the CC to CV transition point (t = ~52 minutes), the cell voltage is 4.2 volts, and the current is still 2.0 A. This is the moment of peak power transfer (8.4 watts in this example).

 At the end of the charge (t = 90 minutes), the cell voltage is still 4.2V, but the current has dropped to nearly zero.
 This equates to a power transfer of only 0.25W.